RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 [Red Hat Single Sign-On](https://access.redhat.com/products/red-hat-single-sign-on) in [Red Hat Application Runtimes](https://www.redhat.com/en/products/application-runtimes).

 First, let's remove the route that we exposed the catalog service to manage network traffic by `Istio Ingressgateway`.
-Use the following command for `your own route name` at CodeReady Workspace `Terminal`:
+Use the following command for `your own route name` at CodeReady Workspaces `Terminal`:

 > Copy the route URL(i.e. catalog-user1-catalog.apps.seoul-0993.openshiftworkshop.com) and you will reuse the URL to create a gateway in Istio.